baobabsoluciones/cornflow/docs/source/guides/coding_style.rst

 Filtering lists or dictionaries
 ----------------------------------

 Filtering lists with list comprehensions is the easiest way to filter one.
-With pytups, you make it a little shorter.
+With `pytups`, you make it a little shorter.

 For example, instead of: